colyseus/docs/docs/server/room.md

 ### `setSeatReservationTime (seconds)`

-(Default=3) Set the number of seconds a room can wait for a client to effectively join the room.
+Set the number of seconds a room can wait for a client to effectively join the room.
 You should consider how long your [`onAuth()`](#onauth-client-options-request) will have to wait for setting a different seat reservation time.
-The default value is usually good enough.
+The default value is usually enough.
+(8 seconds)

 ### `send (client, message)`